 Measurement and Analysis of Obscured Luminous Active Galaxies

-Hesler, Sarah, Department of Astronomy, University of Virginia
+Hesler, Sarah, Astronomy, University of Virginia

 Whittle, Mark, AS-Astronomy, University of Virginia